-Whenever we get to the part of our love story when Jeff and I went on our first date, people always ask the question, if everything was so awkward up to this point, how on earth did you end up together?Great question.There’s two things you need to know in order to understand the story of our first date.
+Whenever we get to the part of our love story when Jeff and I went on our first date, people always ask the question, if everything was so awkward up to this point, how on earth did you end up together?

+There’s two things you need to know in order to understand the story of our first date.
 First, Jeff and I went to college at Point Loma Nazarene University, a small private Christian school located on the beautiful sunset cliffs in San Diego.
 This school has the most beautiful campus of any school on the planet.
 It’s literally built on huge red cliffs overlooking the Pacific Ocean.
 Most classrooms, dorm rooms, parking lots, offices, walkways, and garbage cans on the narrow seaside campus has an epic ocean view that stretches on for miles.
 However, the school’s small ocean front property means two things.
 One, that the campus is secluded back into the family-friendly Point Loma neighborhood in San Diego, a quiet, mostly residential area away from the bustling downtown urban environment that is central San Diego.
 And two, that parking is in short supply at the university and freshman aren’t allowed to have cars.

 I had been at school for three months at this part of our love story, and I had been on a few dates with other guys by this time.
 Freshman guys.
-Guys that had to borrow their older friends’ cars in order to take me to Jamba Juice
+Guys that had to borrow their older friends’ cars in order to take me to Jamba Juice.
+Swoon.

 On the night of my first date with Jeff, I was waiting nervously outside of my dorm building wearing – according to Jeff’s instructions earlier that afternoon – the cutest outfit I could muster with a knee-length denim skirt and a light pink long sleeve button up sweater with leather sandals (oh yeah, hot librarian fashion in full effect).
 At 8:00pm sharp, Jeff pulled up in a dark, greenish-black Ford Mustang.
 Jeff doesn’t know this, but my first boyfriend in high school was really into cars and had a thing against Mustangs, so I had learned to judge any guy driving a Mustang… But I had a decision to make – to judge the fact that he had a Mustang, or relish in the fact that this guy was driving his own car.
 I decided to go with the latter and hopped in with all of the librarian cuteness I could muster.

 ‘Take me to the city, San Diego Boy,’ I thought.
 ‘This Idaho girl needs to get out.’